-Scalloped edges are having a serious moment, and itโs easy to see why.
+A scalloped edge is having a serious moment, and itโs easy to see why.
 Their soft, undulating curves add a touch of whimsy and charm to both modern and traditional spaces.
-Whether painted onto a wall, added as trim, or designed into the furniture itself, scallop edges bring a handcrafted, bespoke quality to your home dรฉcor.
+Whether painted onto a wall, added as trim, or designed into the furniture itself, a scalloped edge brings a handcrafted, bespoke quality to your home dรฉcor.

 In this guide, weโll explore how to incorporate scalloped details beautifully throughout your home, from nursery walls to unique side tablesโand weโll answer some of the most searched questions about this playful design trend.